moigagoo/shopapp/README.rst

 .. code-block::

-    $ ./bin/app
+    $ nimble run

+5. Open your browser at ``localhost:5000`` and play around.

-5. Send requests to it in a separate terminal:
+6. Send requests to it in a separate terminal:

 .. code-block::